J2Macwilliams/J2Macwilliams/README.md

 Ever curious to learn, I'm a problem solver, developer, and teammate!

-*Currently, working on AWS serverless & ASP.NET apps*
+*Currently, working on AWS serverless & ASP.NET apps.*

 I'm excited about future opportunities to develop scalable impactful applications and work on amazing teams.